Published October 10, 2018 Revised March 24, 2019

 In 2011 San Francisco voters were poised to consider a ballot measure that would have made elective circumcision of all minor boys a crime.
 Medical authorities and religious leaders planned a huge campaign to defeat the measure.

-During the summer of 2011 Matthew Hess, the man who wrote the language for the measure, published Foreskin Man, an online comic book for intactivists.
+During the summer of 2011 Matthew Hess, the author of the measure, published Foreskin Man, an online comic book for intactivists.
 The story featured a blond, Aryan superhero (a surrogate for the author) who battles Monster Mohel, a bloodthirsty Orthodox Jew.
-Widely regarded as anti-Semitic, the comic book helped opponents of the ballot measure demonstrate that support was motivated in part by anti-Jewish animus.
-Several circumcision opponents condemned the comic book, but the website promoting the measure featured a link to Hess's website.
+Widely regarded as antisemitic, the comic book helped opponents of the ballot measure demonstrate that support was motivated in part by anti-Jewish animus.
+Although several circumcision opponents condemned the comic book, the website promoting the measure featured a link to Hess's website, and Lloyd Schofield - the measure's sponsor - defended the comic book.

 Three years later, Georganne Chapin presented her view at an international conference for anti-circumcision leaders.
 The main point of her speech was that the leaders must be willing to embrace - or at least tolerate - extreme language and tactics.